 Lucas from the Graphic Design Intern Team created a new set of additional variations of possible logos as well as an animated logo option:

-Manuella, of the Graphic Design Intern Team started creating an online presentation book for the Tree House Village.
+Manuella, of the Graphic Design Intern Team started creating an online presentation book for the Tree House Village that helps in eco-renovating the standard of living.
 This book is a tool to summarize and market all aspects of that village:

 Graphic Design Intern, Manasses continued preparing the online presentation document for all seven of One Community’s villages, He researched references for info-graphics, layout styles, grids, and more, and selected the ones he thought were best for our villages: